 Abdominal tuck

 View the dog from the side.
-There should be a gentle upward tuck of the abdomen behind the ribs.
+Behind the ribs, there should be a gentle upward tuck of the abdomen.
 A flat or bulging abdomen may suggest the dog is overweight, while a pronounced tuck could indicate underweight.

 How to educate new pet families about dog weights